gkarthiks/couchdb-api/README.md

 COUCH_HOST | The database host where the CouchDB is running.
 A `k8s ingress` or `svc url`.
 This is mandatory.
 SERVE_DATABASE | The database in the above CouchDB to be read served over the API.
 This is mandatory.

-The server will serve all the data over the `/data` API.
-The logs are formatted using the `logrus`.
+The documents are served as is (JSON documents) over the `/data` API and the logs are formatted using the `logrus`.